MeghanaM4/Odyssey/README.md

 <img title="I committed styrofoam murder to get to this point" style="height: 500px; width:400px;" src="https://hc-cdn.hel1.your-objectstorage.com/s/v3/36a0982beb20dea9dae740fa9f7308bcbc8da8a1_pxl_20250618_055651877.jpg">

+Tomorrow I'll glue the sides of the box together with gorilla glue and spray insulation/gap filler, and then I'll start soldering.
+We're so back.
+> It's 2am.

 ## Big thank you to
 -My teachers for putting up with my late work